ZHAWZHAWZHAW/ml2/README.md

 By using the XSum dataset, the trained T5 model can effectively learn to generate high-quality summaries that capture the essence of news articles, thereby meeting the needs of users who require quick and comprehensive insights.

 ### 3.2 Data for Testing the Application <a name="32-data-for-testing-the-application"></a>
 In the project folder "Test Data," you will find a collection of PDFs and URLs with which you can test my application.
-Based on this data, I have also conducted the interpretation and validation in the final section.

 Of course, you can also upload your own URLs and PDFs and review the results.